 The cantaloupe go to another suburb and now I have a day off.
 Again I go to the truck stop in Ontario where I do laundry and catch up on my sleep.
 Another movie. `As Good as it Gets'.
 I can see why the actor and actress got Oscars.
 Fantastic movie.

 Monday, back near where I unloaded the cantaloupe, after two hours of fighting traffic, after rush hour, I load four pallets of pineapple, then back through L. A. out to Palm Springs and South to Mecca where I load four pallets of cantaloupe.
 Back to L. A. but I blow a fan belt in Banning.
 Stop at the scales for six hours while a mechanic brings me a belt and fixes an airline and discovers a broken spring.

-Spend the night and most of the day in Ontario, Ca. as I wait for another tractor because they can't get me a spring until the next day out of Reno.
+I spend the night and most of the day in Ontario, Ca. as I wait for another tractor because they can't get me a spring until the next day out of Reno.
 Darcy shows up, it took him over an hour to get into the truck stop.
+Darcy and I switch tractors.
 It takes me forty-five minutes to get out of the truck stop onto the freeway, a distance of two blocks.
 The truck stop has it's own traffic jam.
 Rigs trying to get in and rigs trying to get out.
-A truck stop on both sides of the street, rigs backed up to the freeway, in both directions.
+A truck stop on both sides of the street.
+Rigs are backed up to, and onto, the freeway, in both directions.